digipres/publications/ipres/ipres-2019/papers/a-pragmatic-application-of-premis.md

   of the key decisions made in the application of the PREMIS concepts to an extant digital preservation system.
 creators:
-- O’Farrelly, Kevin
+- Kevin O’Farrelly
-- Gairey, Alan
+- Alan Gairey
-- Smith, Richard
+- Richard Smith
-- O’Sullivan, Jack
+- Jack O’Sullivan
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079786/download
 grand_parent: iPRES